 On April 14, 2016, the Board of County Commissioners (BCC) adopted Resolution R-266-16 that authorized a \$45 million grant to fund the shortfall necessary for completion of the new Museum.
-Prior to the hearing, the OIG reviewed the grant proposal and provided the BCC with observations and recommendations.
-The resulting grant agreement included all five recommendations made by the OIG.
+At the time, the OIG reviewed the grant proposal and provided the BCC with observations and recommendations.
+Pursuant to that resolution, the resulting grant agreement included all five recommendations made by the OIG.
 The OIG monitored the activities of the Museum through the completion of construction.